Heavy snow and freezing rain sweep in as amber warnings come into force

 In a post on social media, the force added that there was “a lot of snow and ice” on the road.

-Bristol Airport said it had suspended operations until later on Saturday because of heavy snowfall.
+Bristol Airport suspended operations for several hours on Saturday evening because of heavy snowfall before reopening at around 11pm.

-An airport spokesman said: “The Bristol Airport team are working hard on snow clearing but challenging weather means that flight operations have been suspended until later tonight.

-“This will mainly impact inbound flights but any concerned customers are advised to contact their airline for more information.”
+An airport spokesperson said “knock-on delays” into Sunday were possible as some aircraft were out of position, and advised passengers to check with their airline.

 Wiltshire Police said the weather was “causing chaos” all over the county while Avon and Somerset Police warned of significant road disruption in parts of Somerset.
 Both forces advised only to travel if necessary.

-The A303 in Wiltshire was closed between the A338 Cholderton and A345 Amesbury in both directions due to heavy snowfall, National Highways said.
+The A303 in Wiltshire was closed between the A338 Cholderton and A345 Amesbury in both directions because of heavy snowfall, National Highways said.

+National Highways said on Saturday that there had been a “number of collisions” on the M5 in both directions between J21 at Weston-super-Mare and J25 at Taunton.

+The A628 Woodhead Pass, which connects Greater Manchester and South Yorkshire through the Peak District, was closed in both directions between the A616 Hollingworth and the A57 Flouch, because of snow.

 The National Grid said there were a number of power cuts and they were working to restore power across the Midlands, south-west England and South Wales on Saturday, including in Birmingham, Bristol and Cardiff.